Gabrielnero000/PBR-Playground/README.md

 ## Structure
 This project is subdivided in sections,
 which are listed below.
-Those are in constant correction (fell free to give a feedback :D ) an
+Those are in constant correction (fell free to give a feedback :D ) and new sections are added constantly.

+* Section 0
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ3MzgzODcyLDE2MzM4NzMxNDBdfQ==
+eyJoaXN0b3J5IjpbLTY0NTgzMTQ4OCwxNjMzODczMTQwXX0=
 -->